ansible/ansible-documentation/docs/docsite/rst/galaxy/user_guide.rst

     - name: http-role-bz2
       src: https://some.webserver.example.com/files/main.tar.bz2

-    # from a webserver, where the role is packaged in a tar.xz (Python 3.x only)
+    # from a webserver, where the role is packaged in a tar.xz
     - name: http-role-xz
       src: https://some.webserver.example.com/files/main.tar.xz